arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/features.md

 <FeatureDescription>

 The GIGA Display Shield comes with a 3.97” 480x800 RGB touch screen, a digital microphone and on-board IMU, that can easily be mounted on the GIGA R1 WiFi board.
-An arducam connector is located at the top of the shield.
+An Arducam® connector is located at the top of the shield.

-Using the fast dual core microcontroller (480MHz / 240MHz) of the GIGA R1 WiFi powerful visual solutions can be developed using the LVGL library or the ArduinoGraphics library.
+Using the fast dual core microcontroller (480 MHz / 240 MHz) of the GIGA R1 WiFi, powerful visual solutions can be developed using the LVGL library or the ArduinoGraphics library.

 </FeatureDescription>